19 Common “Facts” About Dogs That Are Actually False

 Dogs only see in black and white

-This dog “fact” is arguably one of the most perpetuated myths out there, but it’s not completely true.
-“Dogs can see some color, but the spectrum is limited,” says Adam Christman, DVM, and co-chief of staff at New Jersey’s Brick Town Veterinary Hospital.
-“Humans and most other primates have three kinds of cones in our eyes, making us trichromatic, whereas dogs are bichromatic.”
-Because dogs are bichromatic, they do have a tendency to mix up greens and reds.
+Dogs really do have a mind of their own—these are the things dogs think about during the day.
+But they also have eyes of their own and other senses they rely on.
+And the idea that they only see in black and white is arguably one of the most perpetuated dog myths out there.
+Dogs can in fact see some color, but the spectrum is limited, says Adam Christman, DVM, chief veterinary officer for dvm360.
+“Humans and most other primates have three kinds of cones in our eyes, making us trichromatic; dogs are bichromatic.”
+And because of this, they do have a tendency to mix up greens and reds.

-One dog year is equivalent to seven human years
+One dog year equals seven human years

-Though dogs do age more quickly compared to us, the seven-to-one ratio isn’t quite accurate.
-“Their comparative age depends entirely on breed, size, and genetic makeup,” says Dr. Trimble.
-“The bigger your dog is, the faster he ages.
-I have patients that are 10-pound terriers that still act like puppies at 16 years and would be considered around 75 to 80 in human years.
-In contrast, a Great Dane at 16 would be a record and considered to be over 130 years of age.”
+Although dogs do age quicker than humans, the seven-to-one ratio isn’t quite accurate.
+Their comparative age depends entirely on breed (whether they’re one of the healthiest dog breeds), size and genetic makeup, says Dr. Trimble.
+“The bigger your dog is, the faster they age.
+I have patients that are 10-pound terriers that still act like puppies at 16 years old and would be considered around 75 to 80 in human years.
+In contrast, a Great Dane at 16 would be a record and considered to be more than 130 years of age.”

-There’s a perpetuated dog myth out there that implies a healthy dog’s nose is always cold and wet.
-Warm and dry noses are completely normal, though, so don’t worry if this is the usual state of your dog’s snout.
-Dr. Christman says, “Everything from dry air to allergies to simply taking a nap can affect the wetness of your dog’s nose.
-However, while nose health isn’t normally concerning, if you notice your pet’s nose is constantly dry, cracking or running—not simply wet—then you should make an appointment with the veterinarian.”
-On the other hand, if you notice any of these signs, your pup could be sick.
+One of the most repeated dog myths out there is about dog illness symptoms and implies that a healthy dog’s nose is always cold and wet.
+Warm and dry noses are completely normal though, so don’t worry if this is the usual state of your dog’s snout.
+“Everything from dry air and allergies to simply taking a nap can affect the wetness of your dog’s nose,” says Dr. Christman.
+“However, while nose health isn’t normally concerning, if you notice your pet’s nose is constantly dry, cracking or running—not simply wet—then you should make an appointment with the veterinarian.”

 A dog’s mouth is cleaner than a human’s

-If a dog’s saliva was antibacterial as the myth states, they’d basically be walking medical superheroes.
-Though they are superheroes in their own right, this is one myth we’ve got to put to rest.
-“While dog saliva has a slightly more alkaline pH, which can discourage some bacteria from reproducing, it’s not truly antibacterial.
-In fact, it can cause illness in humans,” says Dr. Trimble.
-“As a vet, one of the most common causes of canine skin infections we see is from a dog licking a wound or itchy spot too much” To further the point, this 2012 study on the Canine Oral Microbiome identified 353 different types of bacteria living in dog’s mouths.
-It’s not just your dog’s mouth you need to be cautious of—these are other ways your pet could be making you sick.
+This is one of the most common dog myths vets encounter.
+If a dog’s saliva was as antibacterial as the myth states, they’d be walking medical superheroes.
+Sure, dogs are superheroes in their own right, but this is one dog myth we’ve got to put to rest.
+“While dog saliva has a slightly more alkaline pH, which can discourage some bacteria from reproducing, it’s not truly antibacterial,” says Dr. Trimble.
+“In fact, as a vet, one of the most common causes of canine skin infections we see is from a dog licking a wound or itchy spot too much.”
+Learning how to clean your dog’s teeth properly is vital to improving their oral health and preventing disease.